 Cochrane Review Groups

-The NIHR funds the infrastructure costs for the 21 NIHR-funded Cochrane Review Groups (CRGS).
-The NIHR CRGS, all based in academic or health institutions in the UK, cover a wide range of areas of healthcare including dementia, depression, heart disease, oral health, palliative care, pregnancy and childbirth and schizophrenia.
+The NIHR funds the infrastructure costs for the 21 Cochrane Review Groups (CRG) listed below.
 We manage the contracts of these groups on behalf of the NIHR.
-A full list of the groups, their contact details and further information from their websites can be found through this link.
+A full list of the groups, their contact details and further information can be found on the Cochrane Library.

 Support for complex reviews